 This makes learning and assessment easy as students can take a screenshot and send that to the teacher for assessment at any point during or after the project task.
 It is also a nice way for students to build a portfolio of the work they've completed.

 A Code Builder mode allows students to even learn how to code while playing the game.
-It allows students to use code as a way to experiment with introductory chemistry and offers an underwater biome for the exploration of oceanography.
+Students can use code as a way to experiment with introductory chemistry and offers an underwater biome for the exploration of oceanography.

 Why is Minecraft: Education Edition Good for Teachers?